figma-mcp-server

 Potential Full Functionality

-- Batch Operations: Bulk actions on variables and themes.
+- Batch operations on variables and themes

 Features

-- Secure authentication with Figma API.
+- Secure authentication with Figma API

-- File operations: Read and list files.
+- File operations: read and list files

-- Design system management: Variable and theme creation.
+- Design system management:

 Prerequisites

-- Node.js 18.x or higher.
+- Node.js 18.x or higher

-- Figma access token with appropriate permissions.
+- Figma access token with appropriate permissions

 Installation